|

-Jill Windmill is not open to visitors at this time of the year.
+Jill Windmill is not open to visitors at this time of the year, though access may be granted on Saturdays (see below).

 For those who are unable to visit on Open Days, this website includes a Virtual Tour of Jill Windmill, detailing her design, her machinery and how she works.